Workforce Development

-Goodwill’s® Workforce Development Department gives program participants the skills to obtain and maintain employment- We put people to work!
-Through coaching, vocational training, interview and resume preparation, job seeking, and other programs, we help local residents develop, expand and reach their vocational goals.
-Goodwill Industries of Erie, Huron, Sandusky and Ottawa Counties is accredited by The Commission on Accreditation of Rehabilitation Facilities (CARF) in two areas: Employment Services, including Community Employment Services, Job Development, Job Support, and Job Site Training; and Organizational Employment Services.
-We are also certified by the Ohio Department of Developmental Disabilities to provide vocational habilitation services.
+Goodwill Industries of Erie, Huron, Ottawa, & Sandusky Counties’ Workforce Development Department gives program participants the skills to obtain and maintain employment.
+We put people to work!
+Through job search assistance, on-the-job supports, vocational training, interview and resume preparation, job seeking skills training, and other programs, we help local residents develop, expand and reach their vocational goals.
+Goodwill is accredited by The Commission on Accreditation of Rehabilitation Facilities (CARF) in Community Employment Services.
+We are also certified by the Ohio Department of Developmental Disabilities (DODD) to provide vocational habilitation services.

 Work Hours